tongzhao96/mnist-seq_sgd/readme.md

-# This is the implementation of SGd sequential and mini-batch SGD sequential form.
+# Implementation of SGd sequential & mini-batch SGD sequential form.

+# Comparison of two different SGD sequential algo.

 By implementing stochastic gradient descent, I evaluate the effects of choosing different learning rates, batch sizes and sampling schemes on the error rate and runtime.
 Overall,